Fire Alarm Keeps Going Off for No Reason

 Aging Detectors and Sensor Degradation

-Identifying the Specific Problem Detector
+Identifying the Problem Detector

 Detector Placement Issues

 NFPA 72 provides detailed placement guidelines.
-Detectors need clear airflow access and shouldn't be positioned in corners, behind furniture, or in dead-air pockets.
-They shouldn't be positioned where furniture or equipment might be installed later and block airflow.
-If your detectors are in problematic locations, relocation is the fix.
+Detectors need clear airflow access and should not be positioned in corners, behind furniture, or in dead-air pockets.
+In mechanical rooms or areas with legitimate heat sources, heat detectors or dual-sensor detectors provide better false-alarm performance than single-sensor devices.

 Cleaning and Maintenance